Health Psychology Graduate Students

 Manuel Ramirez

-Manuel Ramirez is a second-year graduate student in the Health Psychology program.
+Manuel Ramirez is a third-year graduate student in the Health Psychology program.
 He is interested in how identity, stigma, and discrimination intersect to differentially affect health outcomes among minority individuals.
 He is particularly interested in how these forces affect the health and well-being of sexual and gender minorities who also identify as racial/ethnic minorities.

 Advisors: Professors Patrick Wilson and A. Janet Tomiyama